Question: What preparation should the entrants do for the judges site visit?

 Question: What will happen on the visit?

-After that all those present will proceed around the building as a group, guided by the entrant, trying to see all the major spaces and a selection of typical smaller ones in a building with repetitive elements.
+After that, all those present will proceed around the building as a group, guided by the entrant, trying to see all the major spaces and a selection of typical smaller ones in a building with repetitive elements.
 Discussion continues throughout the visit.

 Question: What will the judges be looking at on their visit?

 Judges will be looking at the building, and the quality of work, though this will realistically just be a small sample, rather than a comprehensive review.
 They will also ask questions about the team, how they collaborated and overcame any challenges together.

 Question: What makes a building score highly?